nrjanjanam/recruiting-challenge/README.md

 - **Anti-spoofing** is run on the probe image during verification; only real faces are accepted.

 ### UI/UX
-- Streamlit UI is designed for clarity and minimalism:
-  - Pose wheel visually tracks progress.
-  - Sidebar and hamburger menu are always hidden.
-  - User is redirected to landing page after successful enrollment.
+- Streamlit UI is designed for clarity and minimalism.
+User is redirected to landing page after successful enrollment.
+Proceed with enrollment first and then to verification.

 ### Lessons Learned & Challenges
 - **Side Portraits:**